Estimated reading time: 17 minutes

 Maximum You Are Willing To Pay For A House

-Keep it to yourself and then let your realtor know that you’d like to put an offer in.
+Keep it to yourself, and then let your realtor know you want to make an offer.

-Never tell the realtor how much you are willing to pay for a house if you don’t want to become house poor.
+Never tell the realtor how much you will pay for a house if you don’t want to become house-poor.

-Getting into the real estate market today is tough for anyone, especially millennials with student loans they need to pay.
+Getting into the real estate market today is tough for anyone, especially millennials, who must pay student loans.

 A good realtor will tell you what they think the top-dollar offer might be and if it’s worth it.